GitHub Integrations [2026]: How to Optimize Your Workflows

 GitHub integrations can either be app-native or third-party solutions.
 App-native solutions work for specific applications and services, while third-party solutions could be multi-purpose connectors for different platforms.

-For example, a payload is sent to the webhook’s configured URL every time an issue is opened or closed in your repository.
+For example, a payload is sent to the webhook’s configured URL every time a work item is opened or closed in your repository.
 Developers can now build an action that should be triggered whenever the endpoint receives this payload.

 But how does this translate to integrations?
 That’s where GitHub Apps and OAuth Apps come in.